-- The group's subsidiaries, BESSA and BECSA, completed their verification processes in August and September 2022 respectively and achieved a level 1 and level 3 BBBEE contributor status respectively, based on the measurement criteria contained in the BBBEE Codes of Good Practice. - The committee continues to monitor the progress of the group's South African operations in relation to its transformation targets to ensure alignment with the group's business objectives and strategies.
+- The group's subsidiaries, BESSA and BECSA, completed their verification processes in August and September 2023 respectively and achieved a level 1 and level 3 BBBEE contributor respectively, based on the measurement criteria contained in the BBBEE Codes of Good Practice. - The committee continues to monitor the progress of the group's South African operations in relation to its transformation targets to ensure alignment with the group's business objectives and strategies.
 The committee monitors the company's BBBEE progress in order to improve the group's competitiveness within the South African environment and to ensure compliance with the reporting duties required of it in terms of the regulations to the BBBEE Act and Employment Equity Act, and the BBBEE legislation in general.
-New opportunities are being explored to ensure a sustainable absorption of the bursary students and other learnerships into the business. - The group has recommitted to observing the articles advocated by the Universal Declaration of Human Rights and the International Labour Organisation and the 10 principles of the UN Global Compact. - The board published its voluntary commitment to reach more than 25% female representation on its board and black member representation on its board of 30%, noting that the current composition of the Board was in line with the Board approved diversity policy and the voluntary race and gender diversity targets as the Board had reached its race measurable target and exceeded its gender measurable target.
+The committee noted the challenges that the group continues to face in respect of the sustainable absorption of black apprentices in the industry who have successfully completed their training. - The board published its voluntary commitment to reach more than 25% female representation on its board and black member representation on its board of 30%, noting that the current composition of the board was in line with the board approved diversity policy and the voluntary race and gender diversity targets as the board had reached its race measurable target and exceeded its gender measurable target.
 The committee continued to deliberate on matters of diversity in a much broader sense in the past year and will continue to review progress at all levels of the organisation to promote diversity in terms of gender, race, culture, age, field of knowledge, skills and experience.